ebullient/ttrpg-convert-cli/migration/ttrpg-cli-renameFiles-2.0.0.md

 <%*
+// Templater script to rename files in the vault before updating to 2.0.0 CLI output
+// This will move files from 1.x to 2.0.x

 // NOTE: There are a lot of files: this process can take awhile
-// It goes faster if you drop into safe mode and disable sync.
+// It goes faster if you disable sync and plugins that monitor files for changes

 // 1.
 Copy this file into your templates directory